Keto blueberry donuts. That’s right; you read that correctly. These low-carb donuts are bursting with blueberries and the perfect amount of sweetness.

 - Once the donuts are removed from the donut mold, place them on a baking rack and proceed to make the icing.

 - Melt the butter and add to a medium-sized bowl.

-- To the bowl the confectioners, sugar substitute, vanilla extract, and sea salt.
+- In the bowl, add the confectioner's sugar substitute, vanilla extract, and sea salt.

-- Mix well and then add the hot water.
-Start with 3 tablespoons and add the additional tablespoon if the consistency is too thick.
+- Mix well, and then add the hot water.
+Start with three tablespoons and add the additional tablespoon if the consistency is too thick.

 - Quickly dip the donuts into the icing and set them on a baking rack to dry.
 The donuts will form a thin frosted shell on the surface.